-You can use donkey milk to prepare baked goods such as cakes and cookies or add it to savory dishes like soups and pasta.
+There are countless donkey milk uses, making it an easy addition to your diet.
+You can either use it to prepare baked goods such as cakes and cookies or add it to savory dishes like soups and pasta.
 Get the day started with a donkey milk latte, cereal, or cup of milk.
 It has a pleasantly mild flavor and is an excellent choice for kids.

 Donkey milk is available in the following forms:

-- Raw donkey milk: Always boil the raw milk before consuming it.
+- Raw donkey milk: Always boil any dairy raw milk before consuming it.
 You can refrigerate raw milk for 3 days.

 - Pasteurized donkey milk: It is safer as the risk of pathogen contamination is low.
 Certain commercial brands fortify it with vitamins and minerals.

 - Freeze-dried donkey milk powder: You can reconstitute powdered milk with water.
 It has a shelf life of two years.
 Since it is made from pasteurized donkey milk, you can consume it immediately.

 - Fermented donkey milk (kumis): Kumis is widely used in Central Asia.
 Traditionally, people in Central Asia also use fermented equid (a type of horse) milk.

 - Cheese: Pule cheese or magareći sir is a Serbian cheese made from 60% donkey milk and 40% goat milk.
 It is one of the most expensive cheeses made from authentic Balkan donkey milk.

 Here are a few recipes you may try with donkey milk and enjoy its goodness.